axibase/atsd-api-test/STYLEGUIDE.md

 #### 3.3.4 No static import for classes

 Static import is not used for static nested classes.
 They are imported with normal imports.

+### 3.3.5 Unused imports must be deleted

+All imported classes must be used

 ### 3.4 Class declaration